pgonzaleze/cf_SST/README.md

 # Cloudiness and Heat-Stress on coral bleaching

-Repository with the python code and Climate Data Operators (CDO) regarding to  Cloudiness and Heat-Stress on coral bleaching paper
+* Repository with the python code and Climate Data Operators (CDO) regarding to  Cloudiness and Heat-Stress on coral bleaching paper

+The coral bleaching database ('CBdbV2') is available at https://www.simondonner.com/bleachingdatabase

-NetCDF files are edited using CDO; read the "README_CDO_code".
+NetCDF files are edited using CDO

+read the "README_CDO_code" for metrics calculations

-Each python notebook is used to compute and extract each metric or variable.
+Each python notebook is used to compute more metrics and/or extract each metric or variable per bleaching report.

 R scripts are used to perform mixed-effects models